constructive-symmetry/constructive-symmetry/T002_Tools_of_Math_Construction/An_Aggregate_Theory_of_Concrete_Mathematics.md

 This phenomenon of highly problematic, suspect uses of "math", "science" and "reason" is not new:  see "The Mismeasure of Man" by Stephen Jay Gould for examples that predate modern information technology, such as phrenology.
 In fact, much of the earliest work on inductive logic, correlation, and statistics by Charles Sanders Peirce, Francis Galton, Karl Pearson, Ronald A Fisher and others was in fact motivated at least in part by trying to provide a justification for slavery, social Darwinism, class inequality, eugenics, and/or scientific racism.

 While these motivations should rightly be recognized as moral refutations produced by our very human history, these delusions also produced geniune insight as a byproduct.
 It would also be a mistake to dismiss that insight.
 However, please recognize that this is not a "Get Out of Jail free" card.
 Even today, issues that rhyme with these moral refutations continue to echo and to be recreated afresh under different guises.
 We very much still do need to address issues of how to use statistical ovens appropriately and how to interpret their estimates wisely.

+On this count, I highly recommend several of Zoe Bee's videos, especially [In Defense of Inefficiency](https://www.youtube.com/watch?v=7-_rK0KkB6k), and [Grading is a Scam (and Motivation is a Myth) | A Professor Explains](https://www.youtube.com/watch?v=fe-SZ_FPZew).
+I also recommend "Mathematics for Human Flourishing" by Francis Su.

 Rounding out a crash-course in the moral dimensions of our current situation, I highly recommend Vaclav Smil's book "How the World Really Works", as well as Tom Murphy's blog "Do The Math" and his textbook "Energy and Human Ambitions on a Finite Planet: Assessing and Adapting to Planetary Limits".
 An evaluation of the thermodynamic bases of the economies of ancient cultures can be found in a number of Jared Diamond's books, including "Guns, Germs and Steel" and "Collapse".
 I admire the IPCC and the Long Now Foundation, and the work of Stewart Brand, James Hansen, and Michael Mann among many others.